Leask/socratex/README.md

 ### Why not use `sudo npx ...` directly?

-Socrates works at default HTTP (80) and HTTPS (443) ports.
+Socratex works at default HTTP (80) and HTTPS (443) ports.
 You need to be root to listen to these ports on some systems.
-Because of this issue: https://github.com/npm/cli/issues/3110, if you are in a folder NOT OWN by root, you CAN NOT use `sudo npm ...` or `sudo npx ...` directly to run socrates-x.
+Because of this issue: https://github.com/npm/cli/issues/3110, if you are in a folder NOT OWN by root, you CAN NOT use `sudo npm ...` or `sudo npx ...` directly to run socratex.

 ### Why doesn't work with iOS?

-Socrates can be used with `macOS`, `Chrome OS`, `Windows`, `Linux` and `Android`.
+Socratex can be used with `macOS`, `Chrome OS`, `Windows`, `Linux` and `Android`.
 But it's NOT compatible with iOS currently.
 Because iOS does not support `Secure Web Proxy` yet.
 I will keep an eye on this issue and try any possible walk-around solutions.

 <details>